***2026 RULES AND REGULATIONS***

 Examples: A PRIMARY and ELITE Duet must compete in the ELITE level with the age of the oldest dancer.

-A trio with 2 PRIMARY dancers and 1 ELITE dancer must compete in the Elite level with the age of the oldest dancer.
+A Trio with 2 PRIMARY dancers and 1 ELITE dancer must compete in the ELITE level with the age of the oldest dancer.

 Duet/Trios WITH consecutive levels will use the LEVEL CALCULATOR to determine the level and average age division.